 “If you really want to eat bacon, then eat the real thing.”

 “Vegan meat is an oxymoron.”

-Whether it’s a company posting their new chicken-style cutlets made of wheat or restaurants showing off their acclaimed tempeh reubens, you can practically count down in the comments section to the people whose ire is raised by the mere mention of plant based meats, milk, and cheeses.
+Whether it’s a company posting their new chicken-style cutlets made of wheat or restaurants showing off their acclaimed vegan reubens, you can practically count down in the comments section to the people whose ire is raised by the mere mention of plant based meats, milk, and cheeses.
 3, 2, 1…

 “Why not just eat fruits and vegetables?”

 For my next few posts in this ongoing series on vegan misconceptions, I’m going to clarify my own thoughts on vegan meat, cheese, and milk.
 The obvious place to start is here:

 Why do vegans eat things that taste like meat?